The tests can be configured by selecting the Custom Scan Option.

 Command injection is an attack in which the goal is the execution of arbitrary commands on the host operating system via a vulnerable application.
 Command injection attacks are possible when an application passes unsafe user-supplied data (forms, cookies, HTTP headers, etc.) as Operating System commands.

-Server-Side Request Forgery (SSRF) is a vulnerability that allows a user to force the backend server to initiate HTTP requests to arbitrary URLs specified in the input parameters.
+Server-Side Request Forgery (SSRF) is a vulnerability that allows a user to force the backend server to make HTTP requests to arbitrary URLs specified in the input parameters.

 2.6 Open Redirect